kwkau/php_framework/README.md

 # agile php_framework

-this is a php framework i created whiles working on project work for final year. i took a lot of inspiration from asp.net mvc 4.0  and also from laravel and as such you will find a lot of structures and builds similar to the frame works mentioned above. agile fully supports MVC architecture.
+this is a php framework i created whiles working on my project work for my final year in uni. i took a lot of inspiration from asp.net mvc 4.0  and also from laravel and as such you will find a lot of structures and builds similar to the frame works mentioned above. agile fully supports MVC architecture.

 i added a few other things also such as support for websockets and a mini ORM which has support for relations between table.